 The IMA releases the CMA exam scores approximately 6 weeks from the end of each testing month.
 So, candidates who take a part of the CMA exam in February receive their scores in mid-April.
-Exam results are sent via email and are also posted in the candidate’s IMA profile.
+CMA exam results are sent via email and are also posted in the candidate’s IMA profile.

 Candidates might need to finish their CMA requirements, depending on how they’ve chosen to complete them.
 For instance, some people may have to complete their professional experience or earn a bachelor’s degree after they’ve passed the CMA exam.